The rotator cuff is a group of muscles and tendons that are responsible for the

 As a result, injuries to the rotator cuff are usually related to sports that require excessive shoulder rotation, such

-as swimming, pitching a baseball, or bowling.
+as swimming, baseball, or bowling.

 Problems with rotator cuff muscles are generally classified into two categories: